 Or it can be used to pay income to your dependent child, usually until they are 23.

-The amount it can pay out can vary from 10% to 100% of the income you will receive.
+The amount it can pay out can vary from 10% to 100% of the income you’ll receive.

 The higher the income your beneficiary will receive, the lower the income you will be paid every year while you’re alive.

 If you and your partner are of similar age, a joint annuity might not cost you much extra.

 But if he or she is much younger than you, it could mean you have to accept a noticeably lower income or pay more for the annuity.